-It is also possible to construct a potential whose extrema are oriented in directions with no symmetry properties.
-Such a potential will have $24$ distinct extrema as shown in Fig.~\ref{fig:cubes} (right).
-A VEV along one of these extrema breaks $S_4$ completely so that there remain no residual symmetries.
-By appropriately tuning the potential, we will be able to orient the extrema and the resulting VEV in any direction we may want.
-This seems to be true for all discrete groups, not just $S_4$.
+When the VEV as shown in Fig.~\ref{fig:cubes} (right) breaks $S_4$ symmetry, we may be tempted to conclude that there is a 1 in 24 chance of obtaining such a choice.
+Even though this is true for a given potential, the directions of its 24 minima can be continuously tuned using the parameters appearing in the potential.
+As a result, the net probability of obtaining the VEV along a specific direction is vanishingly small (1 in infinity).
+This is unlike the case of the VEV shown in Fig.~\ref{fig:cubes} (left).
+Here, varying the parameters in the potential will not continuously alter the directions of the six minima of the potential, because these directions are fully defined by the structure of the discrete group itself.
+The net probability of obtaining the given VEV, Fig.~\ref{fig:cubes} (left), remains to be 1 in 6.

 We note that a considerable number of publications rely almost entirely on flavon potentials to determine their vacuum alignments.
-Authors utilise quite complicated potentials to obtain VEVs which are phenomenologically viable, but they fail to provide a justification for these VEVs in terms of the symmetries of the flavour group.
-Even though this procedure is technically valid, we argue that it goes against the very spirit of using the properties of discrete groups for determining the flavour structure.
+Authors utilize quite complicated potentials to obtain VEVs that are phenomenologically viable, but they fail to provide a justification for these VEVs in terms of the symmetries of the flavor group.
+Even though this procedure is technically valid, we argue that it goes against the very spirit of using the properties of the discrete groups for determining the flavor structure.
 If the VEV is made to orient in an arbitrary direction with no apparent connection to the original symmetry, the whole purpose of using discrete symmetries can be called into question.
-We argue that the orientation of the fermion basis states as well as the flavon VEVs should be determined by their symmetries alone.
-These symmetries are nothing but the subgroups of the discrete flavour group.
-The mathematical elegance of the subgroup structure of the flavour group should manifest as the restrictiveness of the orientations of the flavour states and thus the predictiveness of the flavour model.
+We argue that the orientations of the neutrino (fermion) basis states as well as the flavon VEVs should be uniquely specifiable in terms of the residual symmetries that form subgroups of the discrete flavor group.
+The mathematical elegance of the subgroup structure of the flavor group should manifest as the restrictiveness of the orientations of the flavor states and thus the predictiveness of the flavor model.